 \begin{thma} Suppose $Z$ is a transitive subshift on a finite alphabet $\cA$ which is not the full shift.
-Suppose further that $Z$ contains a periodic point.
-Let $\epsilon>0$ be given.
-Then there exists a generating set $\cG$ on the same alphabet $\cA$ such that for $X=X(\cG)$ the following holds: \begin{enumerate} \item[(i)] $\cG$ uniquely represents $X_{\rm seq}$; \item[(ii)] $Z\subset X_{\rm res}$, and if $\mu\in \cM_\sigma(X)$ with $\mu(X_{\rm res})=1$ then $\mu(Z)=1$; \item[(iii)] $h_\seq(X)<\epsilon$. \end{enumerate} \end{thma} Theorem A shows that it is not possible to obtain a general uniqueness result for measures of maximal entropy for the case $h_{\rm res}(X)>h_{\rm seq}(X)$.
+Then there exists a generating set $\cG$ on the same alphabet $\cA$ such that for $X=X(\cG)$ the following holds: \begin{enumerate} \item[(i)] $\cG$ uniquely represents $X_{\rm con}$; \item[(ii)] $Z\subset X_{\rm res}$, and if $\mu\in \cM_\sigma(X)$ with $\mu(X_{\rm res})=1$ then $\mu(Z)=1$; \item[(iii)] $h_\con(X)<\epsilon$. \end{enumerate} \end{thma} Theorem A shows that it is not possible to obtain a general uniqueness result for measures of maximal entropy for the case $h_{\rm res}(X)>h_{\rm con}(X)$.
 Indeed, if the subshift $Z$ in Theorem A is of positive topological entropy and has multiple measures of maximal entropy (e.g., one of the shifts constructed in \cite{jB05,H,Sh}) then for $0<\epsilon<h_{\rm top}(Z)$ the coded shift $X$ also has multiple measures of maximal entropy (which are precisely the measures which maximize the entropy on $Z$).
 We note here that the main difficulty is to prove property (iii).
 Since $X_\con$ is not a subshift, estimates on word complexity cannot be applied.
 To overcome this difficulty we design a certain coded shift $Y$ with $h_{\rm con} (Y)> h_{\rm res}(Y)$ such that every invariant measure on $X$ which puts full measure on the concatenation set is measure-theoretic isomorphic to a measure on the concatenation set of $Y$.
 This allows us to deduce (iii) from the corresponding property of $Y$.